tarleb/perevir/README.md

 ### Options

 Perevir can be configured by setting values below the `perevir` metadata field.
-Currently only the following options are
+The following options are
 supported:

 -   `disable`: do not run perevir checks on this file.